dannyedel/hibernate-tester/README.md

 `INFO: The client is now testing xxxxxxxxx`

-If your client now freezes, you have the culprit.
+If your client now freezes, you have a likely bad module.
+You can safely `CTRL+C` the server process.

+## Resuming the test session after a lockup

+On the server, you now have the `known_good_modules` file containing the modules that survived a reboot.

+You have to manually create a "known bad" file containing the modules you suspect to be bad (one per line).
+Now call the server as

+`./hibernation-tester target-modules known_good_modules known_bad_modules`

+and resume.